Liouville properties for differential inequalities with $(p,q)$ Laplacian operator: Introduction

 The Liouville property for the inequality involving a gradient nonlinearity of the form

 was first proved by Mitidieri and Pohozaev in \cite[Theorem 15.1]{MP2001} when the exponents belong to the subcritical range given by

 Later, Filippucci in \cite[Corollary 1]{F} included both the critical case $s(N-q)+m(N-1)=N(q-1)$ and the case $0<s\le p-1-m$, cfr. \cite[Corollaries 1.5, 1.6]{F09}.
 For the case $m=0$ in \eqref{pLapl_ge_grad}, we refer to \cite[Theorem 2]{MP}.
 All these results are obtained employing the nonlinear capacity method, while the Hamilton-Jacobi case $s=0$ and $m=1$ or $s=0$ and $m$ subcritical was handled by Bidaut-V$\acute{\rm e}$ron et al. in \cite[Theorem 2.1]{BVHV} for $p=2$, and for $p>1$ by Chang et al. in \cite[Theorem 1.2]{CHZ} by using suitable change of variables combined with integral a priori estimates.
 For a pioneering paper dealing with \eqref{critic} in its radial form for $p = 2$ we refer to \cite{CM} (see also \cite{EM96}).
+We also mention the work of Burgos-P\'erez et al.\ \cite{BGQ}, where the authors investigate the existence and non-existence of supersolution for $p=2$.
+A recent work of Goffi \cite{Gof} establishes the non-existence of supersolution at the endpoint case $s=0$ and $m=\frac{N(p-1)}{N-1}$, by employing divergence theorem (see also, Theorem~\ref{T1.6} below).

 The aim of this paper is to obtain Liouville type theorems for quasilinear inequalities driven by the $(p, q)$-Laplace operator, an operator which falls in the class of differential operator with unbalanced growth.
 The initial idea to treat such operators comes from Zhikov \cite{Z}, see also \cite{Ma}, who introduced such classes to provide models of strongly anisotropic materials.
 Problems involving the $(p,q)$-Laplacian operator arises from reaction-diffusion systems of the form $ u_{t}= \mbox{div}[A(u)\nabla u]+c(x,u), $ where the function $u$ describes the density or concentration of multicomponent substances, while the differential term corresponds to the diffusion with coefficient $A(u)=|\nabla u|^{ p-2}+|\nabla u|^{q-2}$, whereas the term $c(x,u)$ is the reaction and relates to sources and loss processes.
 Finally, also Born-Infeld equation, that appears in electromagnetism, electrostatics and electrodynamics, by using the Taylor formula, is driven by the multi-phase differential operator.